March Madness CBD Sale

 Let’s try some example cat CBD oil dose calculations using the formula above.

 Our first example is Meatball, a 5-year-old Red Maine Coon coming in at 18 lbs.
-He’s a big boy just beginning his CBD wellness plan, so he only needs the minimum effective dose starting out:
+He’s a big boy just beginning CBD, so he only needs the minimum dose starting out:

 Example #1: